apollographql/apollo-server/docs/source/schema/schema.md

 * Removing a type or field
 * Renaming a type or field
-* Adding nullability to a field
+* Adding nullability to a field FIXME this is the first mention of nullability in all the docs, maybe it should at least have some kind of link?
 * Removing a field's arguments

 A graph management tool such as [Apollo Studio](https://studio.apollographql.com/) helps you understand whether a potential schema change will impact any of your active clients.
 Studio also provides field-level performance metrics, schema history tracking, and advanced security via operation safelisting.

 ## Documentation strings

+FIXME These are actually called "descriptions" in the GraphQL spec (we use the term above).
+If we want to call them doc strings that might be OK but we should at least also use the official term?
-GraphQL's schema definition language (SDL) supports markdown-enabled documentation strings.
+GraphQL's schema definition language (SDL) supports Markdown-enabled documentation strings.
 These help consumers of your data graph discover fields and learn how to use them.

 The following snippet shows how to use both single-line string literals and multi-line blocks: